mozilla/addons-server/docs/topics/basket.rst

 Triggers
 --------

-Every time a field that we're meant to synchronize on an object on changes, a full sync of the object is triggered.
+Every time a field that we're meant to synchronize on an object changes, a full sync of the object is triggered.

 A consequence of this is, since the relation between an addon and an user is part of the add-on